-Answer: Date of receipt of payment is immaterial for the purpose of calculating time of supply u/s 12(2) of the CGST Act 2017.
-So, 23rd November 2019 should be ignored altogether.
+Answer: Date of receipt of payment is immaterial for the purpose of calculating time of supply under section 12(2) of the CGST Act 2017.
+Therefore, 23rd November 2019 should be ignored altogether.
 The time of supply should be earlier of the date of issuance of invoice or the last date of issuance of invoice.
 The last date of issuance of invoice will be the earlier of the confirmation of supply or six months from the date of removal.

 In case 1, the confirmation of supply occurred before 6 months from the date of removal.
-So, the last date of issuance of invoice was 20th August 2019.
+Thus, the last date of issuance of invoice was 20th August 2019.
 On this date, the invoice was issued.
-So, the time of supply will be 20th August 2019.
+Hence, the time of supply will be 20th August 2019.

 In case 2, the confirmation of supply happened after 6 months from the date of removal.
-Six months expired on 21st October 2019.
-So, the invoice was required to be issued by this date.
+The period of six months expired on 21st October 2019.
+Hence, the invoice was required to be issued by this date.
 Since the invoice was issued on 22nd November 2019, the actual date of issue of invoice will be considered as falling after the last date of issuance of invoice.
-So, the time of supply will be the last date of issuance of invoice i.e 21st October 2019.
+The time of supply will be the last date of issuance of invoice i.e., 21st October 2019.